seejwy/skapi-doc/user-account-tutorial/README.md

 A new instance of the Skapi class is created, passing in three arguments: the service ID, service owner ID and an options object with autoLogin: true.
 We are using autoLogin to true so if the user revisits the page, they will be automatically logged in.

-The getAccount() method is then called on the skapi object, which retrieves the user's account information.
+The getProfile() method is then called on the skapi object, which retrieves the user's account information.
 If the user is not logged in, the script redirects the user to the login page.

 Otherwise, it declares an array of keys that will be used to display the user's profile information.